MaxMiksa/M4S-Merger-Tools/README-en.md

 1. Double-click `build_exe.bat`.
 2. The script will automatically install PyInstaller (if needed) and start the packaging process.
-3. The executable file will be located in `dist\M4S-Merger-Tools.exe`.
+3. The executable file will be located in `dist\M4S Merger Tools v1.0.0.exe`.

 ### Method 2: Using the Python Script